 - Physical deformities or disfigurements

-Be sure to share your complete medical records that support your injuries with your lawyer.
+Be sure to share your complete medical records with your lawyer.
 Other injuries and their long-term aftereffects might also constitute pain and suffering, depending on what led to your initial injuries.

 For a free legal consultation, call 800-730-1331

-Florida Statute §766.118 lists certain physical injuries as catastrophic when they occur as the result of an accident or injury caused by another person’s recklessness, carelessness, or negligent actions.
-Some of the injuries include:
+Many state laws list certain physical injuries as catastrophic when they occur as the result of another person’s recklessness, carelessness, or negligent actions.

 - Injuries to your spinal cord that lead to full or partial paralysis